syamimi96/rero-Ultrasonic-Sensor-Arduino-Library/example/Read_Baudrate/readBaudrate.md

 byte baud;

-baud= US.readBaudrate(102); // call out the function of factory reset with sensor ID 102.
+baud = US.readBaudrate(102); // // call out the function of Read Baudrate with ID = 102(rero Ultrasonic Sensor default ID).

 ## See Also ##